 Spring is just around the corner, and along with it – planting and growing season!
 In the spirit of the change of season, we pulled the following article from our reference library of landscaping topics.
 This time, we decided to share some useful information from one our favorite guide books, Gardening Myths, which includes some practical tips and best practices for fertilizing trees, and also the best time of year to plant.
-We highly recommend having books like these on hand, but in the meantime, enjoy this article and as always, let us know how we can help you with your tree service needs!
+We highly recommend having resources like these on hand, but in the meantime, enjoy this article and as always, let us know how we can help you with your tree service needs!

 Myth: Deep Root Fertilizing is Good for Trees